emilyfoxmusic/canon-creator/diary-of-a-canon.md

 ##### Change of direction

 That approach was bearing no fruit so now I am trying a new one.
 This is using more music theory to do- from chords rather than anything else.

+#### December 24th 2015

+The new method of using music theory is working nicely.
+I've just finished a very rough version, I think from here on in, it's mainly cleaning things up and adding bits which make the canon sound nicer.

+##### Currently the software:

+* Generates and plays simple canons in 3/4 and 4/4.

+##### Things to do to improve:

+* Make sure that different bars do not have the same root note in the same place- this sounds bad...
+* Make the transforms nicer
+* Allow user inputs and transform so that it can work in the chained way (ask Sam)
+* Extend to compound time
+* Get different octaves to work

+##### Tasks that would be good to start soon:

+* Get it exporting to Lilypond and/or notation XML so that I can play it outside of Sonic Pi